 Regardless of the selected muting mode, the MSI safety interface reports a muting malfunction when the duration of a muting exceeds 10 minutes.
+Using parallel double muting, the OSSDs switch to the OFF-state and the MSI shows muting faults, when one of the two muting areas reaches the time limit.
 If a muting sequence is initiated within the 10 minutes, the timer is reset and the 10 minutes start over again.